tud-sumo/docs/docs/9_example.md

                             })
 ```

-4. Set traffic signal phases for the signal with ID '<i>utsc</i>'.
+4. Set traffic signal phases for the signal with ID '_utsc_'.
 Here, there are 4 phases in the 60s cycle and the junction has 4 movements.
 ```python
 my_sim.set_phases({"utsc":
                       {"phases": ["GGrr", "yyrr", "rrGG", "rryy"],